lightfeed/extractor/README.md

   storeInfo: {
     name: "TechStore",
     location: "123 Main St",
-    rating: "N/A" // Invalid value for nullable field - will be converted to null }
+    rating: "N/A" // Invalid: rating is not a number
+  }
 };